Select Page

 Can an employee with 23 years of state service qualify for the 25-Year Service Award and/or 25-Year Retirement Award if they previously purchased two years of service credit for retirement purposes?

-If an employee transfers to a new department, can they still receive a 25-Year Service Award from the new department?
+If an employee transfers to a new agency/department, can they still receive a 25-Year Service Award from the new agency/department?

 Yes.
-The new department would provide the 25-Year Service Award.
+The new agency/department would provide the 25-Year Service Award.

 What is the difference between the Core items and the Non-Core items?